Pingumaniac/Structure_and_Interpretation_of_Computer_Programs/Chapter 2/Introduction to Data Abstraction/README.md

 # Notes

-Made notes of things that I have found interesting
+Made notes of things that I have found interesting.